NorskRegnesentral/mccepy/README.md

 Download a data set, like the [US adult census dataset](https://archive.ics.uci.edu/ml/datasets/adult).
 Add the dataset to a local repository and save the path to the data.

-1. Initialize Data object with path to the data file, column names, feature types, a list of fixed features, and potential encoding and scaling methods.
+1. Initialize Data object with path to the data file, column names, feature types, response name, a list of fixed features, and potential encoding and scaling methods.

 ```Python
 from data import Data